-Collaboration Blog Post by Leslie Lopez and Gabrielle Sales (Side note: This will be quite a lengthy post, but grab a snack or two and maybe a beer, and sit back and relax while you read through our suggested itinerary.)
+Collaboration Blog Post by Leslie Lopez and Gabrielle Sales (Side note: This will be quite a lengthy and detailed post about San Francisco, but grab a snack and maybe a beer while you read through our suggested itinerary.)

 San Francisco is a city we all have once heard of and probably once dreamed of.
 For travel enthusiasts like my friend Leslie Lopez and I, we randomly booked a flight in July out of the blue to explore a city we have always been curious about since we were little, San Francisco or also referred to as The Golden City.
 From the golden hills encircling through the landscapes of skyscrapers to the iconic vivid red suspension bridge that gained cinematic prominence to the steep streets where cable cars ride through, San Francisco is an internationally-famous dream getaway that sits on a bay that is combined by both salt and fresh water and is neighbored by other major California cities such as Oakland, San Jose, and Fremont.
 The city is also prone to fog that many locals get used to and it is embedded with a rich history where it developed into a center of maritime trade, a place enchanted by immigrants, fortune-seekers, and artists, and became a business city since the 20th century to present-time with an emphasis on finance and technology where startups and global brands thrive (thus, this is where Silicon Valley is located in).